There are four bobsled events on the 2018 Olympic program: the two-man, four-man and two-woman and women's monobob.

 The final standings for all the events will be determined by the total time over all the runs; the winner is the sled with the lowest aggregate time.
 If two teams complete the competition in a tie, they are awarded the same place.

-In order of their IBSF ranking, the 10 best-placed pilots choose start numbers 6 to 15 in the two-man and four-man events, and 4 to 13 in the women’s event.
-For men, the first five starting numbers will be drawn from the last seven ranked pilots in the field.
-For women, the first three starting numbers will be drawn from the last five ranked pilots in the field.
+The 10 pilots with the highest International Bobsleigh & Skeleton Federation ranking choose start numbers 4 to 13 in each event, with the highest-ranked pilot choosing first.
+The first three starting numbers will be drawn from the last 10 ranked pilots in the field.
 The remaining pilots start in order of their IBSF ranking.

 The start is authorized by an audio and visual signal and from that point, the team has 60 seconds to start its run.
 Typically the starting block is approximately 50 feet behind the starting line, which is where the electronic eye that triggers the clock to begin is located.
 The timing begins when the front of the sled passes the electronic eye.